 - 1 June for applicants from Norway and the other Nordic countries

-The online application form opens in November.
+The online application form opens in November or December.
 View the webpages of the master programmes above for links to the application portal.

 To proceed in the application form, choose NLA University College from the list of institutions and click Continue.
 On the next page, view the box Login International Applicant.
 If you have not applied to studies at NLA University College before, click "Register new international applicant" at the bottom of the box.
 You must register as an applicant before you can log on to the application portal.